dmose/mc-nodejs-docs/index.md

 A set of automated systems will be employed to verify that all vendored modules continue to meet the policy.

-* `mach lint node`: Runs checks that no modules or dependencies use a disallowed license or have known security vulnerabilities.
+* `mach lint node`: Runs checks to ensure that no modules or dependencies use a disallowed license or have known security vulnerabilities.
 Verifies that `package-lock.json` is valid (does not pull code from unexpected registries).
 This is intended to be used locally (by `mach vendor node`), as well periodically on CI (to maintain the invariants).